evercoinx/meme-tools/README.md

 4. If the `$TRADER_COUNT` variable is adjusted up:

-    1. Run this command to estimate USDC to transfer to the _trader distributor_ account:
+    - Run this command to estimate USD to transfer to the _trader distributor_ account:

     ```bash
     yarn distribute-funds:dry-run
     ```

-    2. Transfer USDC from the _marketing_ account to the _trader distributor_ account.
+    - Transfer USD from the _marketing_ account to the _trader distributor_ account.

-    3. Run this command again to make sure that the _trader distributor_ account has sufficient balance:
+    - Run this command again to make sure that the _trader distributor_ account has sufficient balance:

     ```bash
     yarn distribute-funds:dry-run
     ```

-    4. Run this command to distribute funds to the new _trader_ accounts:
+    - Run this command to distribute funds to the new _trader_ accounts:

     ```bash
     yarn distribute-funds
     ```

-    5. Set `$POOL_TRADING_ONLY_NEW_TRADERS` to `true`.
+    - Set `$POOL_TRADING_ONLY_NEW_TRADERS` to `true`.

 5. Run this command to trade in this pool: